-Common shares offered shares Common shares outstanding after this offering shares Use of proceeds We estimate that our net proceeds from the sale of shares in this offering will be approximately \$278.4 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Common shares offered by us 13,500,000 shares Common shares offered by the selling shareholders 1,000,000 shares Common shares outstanding after this offering 65,944,294 shares Use of proceeds We estimate that our net proceeds from the sale of shares in this offering will be approximately \$192.8 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds, together with borrowings under the new senior credit facility and Company cash, to effect the Transactions.
+We will not receive any proceeds from the sale of shares by the selling shareholders.
 We do not expect to use proceeds from this offering to invest in the growth of our business or the development of new products.
 See-"Use of Proceeds."
 New York Stock Exchange symbol HLF Risk factors See "Risk Factors" beginning on page 8 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common shares.

-Unless we specifically state otherwise, all information in this prospectus assumes no exercise of the over-allotment option granted by us in favor of the underwriters.
+Unless we specifically state otherwise, all information in this prospectus: